yezzey-gp/yezzey/notes/announce.md

 DISTRIBUTED RANDOMLY
 PARTITION BY RANGE(pickup_date)
 (
--- All the stuff you would typically do with Greenplum Append-Optimized table );
+-- All the stuff you would normally do with the Greenplum Append-Optimised table );

 insert into ny_taxi_yezzey select * from ny_taxi_src_gp;